Current Students /

 Insurance The University is not responsible for loss, damage, or destruction of personal property.
 Purchasing or arranging for personal property insurance coverage is the resident's responsibility.

-Current Capital University students will be permitted to move in between May 5 and May 11 your move-in date will vary based on readiness and availability (by pre-scheduled appointment only).
+Moving In Current Capital University students will be permitted to move in between May 8 and May 11 your move-in date will vary based on readiness and availability (by pre-scheduled appointment only).
 All other move-in dates will be by appointment only through the Residential and Commuter Life Office unless otherwise arranged.
 Further information regarding move-in will be sent with your summer housing confirmation letter via email.
 Please make sure you provide an active email address and contact phone number on your summer housing application.

-Undergraduate students who are enrolled in Summer classes must vacate the Capital Commons Apartments no later than July 31 by noon.
-Undergraduate students who are employed and who are not living on campus for the Fall 2014 Semester must vacate the Apartments and Houses no later than July 31.
+Moving Out Undergraduate students who are enrolled in Summer classes must vacate the Capital Commons Apartments no later than July 31 by noon.
+Undergraduate students who are employed and who are not living on campus for the Fall Semester must vacate the Apartments and Houses no later than July 31.
 These deadlines are in place to provide the Residential and Commuter Life Office and Facilities with adequate time to prepare for the next academic year housing.